FlorinDorneanu/biotop-aquascaping/README.md

  Taken from GitHub's documentation on cloning, which can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) :

 * Once logged into GitHub, navigate to the repository you wish to clone.
-* Next to the green Gitpod button there's a button that reads code, click this.
+* Next to the green Gitpod button there is a button that reads code, click this.
 * To clone the repository using HTTPS, copy the link whilst HTTPS is selected.
 * Open your local IDE of choice and open the terminal.
 * Navigate to the working directory of where you want the cloned directory to be.